Josie Jenkins is an award winning

 human sense of order and our need to impose order on the world.
 I like making

-work that not only uses imagery depicting the order and disorder which is
+work that not only uses imagery depicting the order and chaos which is present

-present in our constructed world, but which also employs the same interplay
+in both our constructed and natural world, but which also employs the same

-between order and disorder (or unity and variety) that we find so engaging
+interplay between order and chaos (or unity and variety) that we find so engaging

 in an artistic composition.

-for a variety of reasons.
-In some cases they have symbolic meaning and other
+of reasons.
+In some cases they have symbolic meaning and other times I want

-times I want to paint motifs that are ubiquitous in the world around us.
-I
+to paint motifs that are ubiquitous in the world around us.
+I dont always

-dont always know why I am particularly drawn to something.
-I find humour
+know why I am particularly drawn to something.
+I find humour in taking images

 I categorise my paintings as either